voila-dashboards/voici/README.md

 🚧 **WARNING: Voici is still a work in progress and should not be used for production workloads.** 🚧

 Voici is a tool for generating static dashboards from Jupyter Notebooks.
-Unlike [Voilà](https://github.com/voila-dashboards/voila), which renders interactive dashboards using server-side execution, Voici uses WebAssembly (wasm) kernels to render notebooks in the browser, making the resulting dashboard entirely self-contained and distributable.
+Unlike [Voilà](https://github.com/voila-dashboards/voila), which renders interactive dashboards using server-side execution, Voici uses [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (Wasm) kernels to render notebooks in the browser, making the resulting dashboard entirely self-contained and distributable.

 This is made possible thanks to the amazing work done in the [JupyterLite project](https://github.com/jupyterlite/jupyterlite).